 There were so many other charming characters in this novel too but if I was to sit here and talk about them all, this review would just be too long but I loved so many of them and felt that they all just helped to bring the entire story alive.
 I wanted to be around all of the amazing and exotic characters so much.

-The storyline was so amazing!
+the battle commences The storyline was so amazing!
 I haven’t read the Game of Thrones (or watched the show) but I’ve heard a lot about it but I can’t say that it is exactly the same but I can say that I loved it.
 I really enjoyed the competition and the training and how each competitor was eliminated.
 I loved the sub-plots that ran alongside the competition and it really helped to keep the reader interested because there was always so much going on.
 I just really enjoyed all of it so much.
 I could also see how the Cinderella storyline was adapted and just transformed into something else entirely.
 I enjoyed it so much!

 I loved the world it was set in.
 I loved the way everything was described and how things were going down-hill.
 I really just wanted to know where Sarah came up with such exotic sounding places and all the things that go on within the different places.
 It was just perfect and well-thought out and I just really liked it.
 I loved as well, how the story starts and why and just found it to be so fascinating.
 There wasn’t a moment during my reading that I wanted to put the book down.
 It wasn’t confusing, it was easy and simple and inspiring and amazing.
 I wanted to be there, I wanted to enjoy everything that was happening.
 I especially liked the idea of the fantasy elements that were used within it and I really hope to see more of that appearing in the next book.

-This book is one that I would quite easily read again and again and one that I will be purchasing a non-ARC copy as soon as I can.
+a clear winner This book is one that I would quite easily read again and again and one that I will be purchasing a non-ARC copy as soon as I can.
 I found it to be a truly fascinating and captivating read.
 I loved the characters and the way that they just really brought the story to life.
 It was this story that really I admired so much.
 While there were a few small things that irritated me, they were so insignificant that I almost always forgot them straight away, they did not deter from the amazing-ness of this book.
 I really loved the ending of the book too and I cannot wait for the next book to hit the shelves so that I can devour it just as quickly as this one.

 * I received this book in exchange for an honest review *